Overlap Algebras as Almost Discrete Locales: Overlap algebras

-We shall show that the weakly regular elements of an overt locale $X$ form a sublocale which, moreover, is the smallest strongly dense sublocale of $X$ (see section \ref{section density}).
-Before that, we study those overt locales in which every element is weakly regular.
+We shall show (Proposition~\ref{thm main}) that the weakly regular elements of an overt locale $X$ form a sublocale which is, in fact, the smallest strongly dense sublocale of $X$.\footnote{The notion of strong density (and a corresponding notion of weak closedness) where introduced in \cite{strong_density}; it is recalled in Subsection~\ref{section density} where it plays a fundamental role.}

-\begin{definition} An {\bf overlap algebra} ({\bf o-algebra} for short) is an overt locale in which all elements are weakly regular.
-More explicitly, an overt locale $X$ is an o-algebra such that, for every $x,y\in\Omega X$,
+\begin{defi} An {\bf overlap algebra} ({\bf o-algebra} for short) is an overt locale in which all elements are weakly regular.
+More explicitly, an o-algebra is an overt locale $X$ such that, for every $x,y\in\Omega X$,